gnosis/pm-trading-db/README.md

 The execution will furnish all the contracts' addesses in the `node_modules/@gnosis.pm/gnosis-core-contracts/build/contracts` folder as parts of the build artifacts.
 You should also see the addresses displayed in your console.

-You should verify that the addresses in ETH_EVENTS specified in gnosisdb/settings/base.py match what is displayed by the console for all the contracts including:
+You can verify that the addresses in ETH_EVENTS specified in `config/settings/local.py` match what is displayed by the console for all the contracts including:

 * Centralized Oracle Factory
 * Event Factory